HrdHat/Hrdhatv3/src/modules/forms/flra/FLRAFormStatePlan.md

 - Define a single state object for the entire FLRA form.
 - Pass relevant slices and setters to each module.

-### B. LocalStorage Integration
+### B. Supabase Integration
-- On every state change, serialize and save the form to localStorage (e.g., under a key like `flra_draft_{id}`).
+- On every field change, upsert the changed data to Supabase (no debounce).
-- On mount, check for a draft and load it.
+- On mount, fetch the current form data from Supabase if a `formId` is present.

 ### C. Submission
 - Add a submit button in `FlraFormBuilder`.
-- On submit, validate the state, call a service to save to Supabase, and clear the local draft.
+- On submit, validate the state, update the form's `status` to `'submitted'` in Supabase.

-### D. Draft Management
+### D. Active Form Management
-- Store a list of draft IDs in localStorage.
-- Update `ActiveFlraDrawer` to list, switch, and delete drafts.
+- `ActiveFlraDrawer` fetches, switches, and deletes forms using Supabase as the source of truth.

 ---

 ## Next Steps
-1. Refactor `FlraFormBuilder` to use a single state object for the whole form.
+1. Refactor `FlraFormBuilder` to remove all localStorage and debounce logic.
-2. Implement localStorage autosave/load for the form.
+2. Implement direct Supabase upsert on every field change.
+3. Add logic to create a new form row in Supabase when starting a new form.
+4. Update `ActiveFlraDrawer` to fetch and manage forms from Supabase.
-3. Add a submit button and wire up submission logic.
+5. Add a submit button and wire up submission logic to update status in Supabase.
-4. Expand `ActiveFlraDrawer` to manage multiple drafts.